ParkPow On-Premise Setup Guide

 Step 2: Install Docker Compose

-On desktop systems like Docker Desktop for Mac and Windows, Docker Compose is included as part of those desktop installs.
-So you may skip this step.
-To test if Docker compose is already installed on your machine, do the following:
+On desktop systems like Docker Desktop for Mac and Windows, Docker Compose is included as part of those desktop installs, so you may skip this step.
+To test if Docker Compose is already installed on your machine, do the following:

 docker-compose version